From Paths of Pain to Jewels of Glory

 “From Paths of Pain to Jewels of Glory” is a line in the first verse of ‘New Age’, the song that closes side 1 of Loaded.
 Ostensibly a movie reference, the line can be co-opted and perceived as a very fitting commentary on the process the band went through to make any of their albums let alone the masterly monument to eclecticism that is Loaded.
 Those paths of pain involved the loss of original drummer Angus MacLise (who quit the night before their first gig because they were going to get paid to play for a set amount of time), the loss of the perfect chanteuse Nico (ousted by the jealous Reed, who had never wanted her in the band in the first place, only bowing to Warhol’s wishes to include her after much lobbying from both he and Factory acolyte Paul Morrissey who were convinced the band would otherwise lack an essential element of glamour).

-Yet more paths of pain the band would endure would be the loss of Warhol himself, ousted by Reed in favour of shady supremo Steve Sesnick, the loss of John Cale (the perfect avant-garde foil for Lou, and another of the elements that made the Velvets so unique but ultimately a casualty of Lou’s dislike of having to share the spotlight), the loss of Moe Tucker from the Loaded sessions (not only the most original drummer in rock and roll history but Lou’s main ally throughout the turbulent history of the band), the partial absence of Sterling Morrison, whose quiet stability had long provided the band with an essential balance.
+Yet more paths of pain the band would endure would be the loss of Warhol himself, ousted by Reed in favour of shady supremo Steve Sesnick, the loss of John Cale (the perfect avant-garde foil for Lou, and another of the elements that made the Velvets so unique but ultimately a casualty of Lou’s dislike of having to share the spotlight), the loss of Moe Tucker from the Loaded sessions (the most original drummer in rock and roll history and Lou’s main ally throughout the turbulent history of the band), and the partial absence of Sterling Morrison, whose quiet stability had long provided the band with an essential balance.
 And, as mentioned, by the start of 70s they had been dropped by their record label Verve, a subsidiary of MGM.
 Because in addition to falling victim to a purge of artists who the label believed were glamorising hard drugs (the Velvets and hard drugs?!
-Never!) the Velvets had sold almost no records in the four years since they had inked their deal, largely due to the Warhol connection.
+Never!) the Velvets had sold almost no records in the four years since they had inked their deal.

 But what they did have was a batch of magnificent songs, and two guys – Lou Reed and Doug Yule – whose singular gifts would intertwine on the same level one last time to take flight with one of the first – and one of the best – records of the early 1970s.